2017 Labour Protetion Act Amendments: Statutory Retirement Age and Retiree Entitlements

 Rationale for setting a default retirement age

-The Thai Government have acknowledged that due to the aging nature of Thailand’s society and the likely resulting increase of older employees in the workforce, stronger laws were needed to protect the rights of senior citizens.
-These amendments to the LPA ensure that all Thai workers can access severance payments upon retirement.
-The amendments provide a default retirement age of 60 years.
+The Thai Government have acknowledged that due to the aging nature of Thailand’s society and the likely resulting increase of older employees in the workforce, stronger laws are needed to protect the rights of senior citizens.
+These proposed amendments to the LPA ensure that all Thai workers can access severance payments upon retirement by providing a default retirement age of 60 years.

 Statutory Amendment to Retirement Age

-In order to address the problem of aging workers not being able to access severance pay upon finishing employment, the Thai government has amended the LPA to include a default retirement age of 60 to apply in situations where Employer Work Rules or employment contracts do not include a specified retirement age for employees.
-However, it should be noted that the creation of a default statutory retirement age of 60 does not prevent individual Employer Work Rules or employment contracts from stipulating higher or lower retirement age.
+In order to address the problem of aging workers not being able to access severance pay upon finishing employment, the Thai government proposes to amend the LPA to include a default retirement age of 60 to apply in situations where Employer Work Rules or employment contracts do not include a specified retirement age for employees.
+However, it should be noted that (according to the proposed amendment), the creation of a default statutory retirement age of 60 will not prevent individual Employer Work Rules or employment contracts from stipulating higher or lower retirement age.
 The inclusion of a default retirement age will give those employees whose right to retirement severance pay is not protected by their Work Rules or employment contract, the right to retire with severance pay upon reaching 60 years of age.

 Working Beyond Retirement

-The recent amendments to the LPA do not prevent an employer from rehiring an employee who retires upon reaching the default retirement age.
+These planned changes to the LPA will not prevent an employer from rehiring an employee who retires upon reaching the default retirement age.
 Another possible approach is for the employer and the employee to extend the retirement age by mutual agreement, to safeguard each parties’ interests such agreement should be made in writing.

 Penalties for non-compliance

 The amendments also outline employer liability and provide penalties for non-compliance in regard to providing severance payments to employees who retire upon reaching the statutory default retirement age.
-Section 144 of the LPA have been amended to provide that where an employer fails to comply with their obligations to pay severance pay to an employee who retires then the employer may be subject to criminal sanctions including, a term of imprisonment of not more than 6 months or a fine not exceeding 100,000 Baht.
+Section 144 of the LPA is planned to be changed to provide that where an employer fails to comply with their obligations to pay severance pay to an employee who retires then the employer may be subject to criminal sanctions including, a term of imprisonment of not more than 6 months or a fine not exceeding 100,000 Baht.

 Should you require any legal support relating to labour law then please contact us at Dharmniti Law Office Co., Ltd. 2/2 Bhakdi Building 2nd Floor, Witthayu Road, Lumphini, Pathumwan, Bangkok 10330